bcornec/wod-set/profile/ADMIN-GUIDE.md

 `install.sh [-h][-t type][-i ip][-g groupname][-b backend[:beport:[beproto]][-n number][-j backendext[:beportext[:beprotoext]]][-f frontend[:feport[:feproto]]][-w frontendext[:feportext[:feprotoext]]][-a api-db[:apidbport[:apidbproto]]][-e api-dbext[:apidbportext[:apidbprotoext]]][-u user][-p postport][-k][-c][-s sender]`

-As you can see on the command line, the -t parameter will define whether you install a backend, an api-db, or a frontend server.
+As you can see on the command line, the -t parameter will define whether you install a wod-backend, a wod-api-db, or a wod-frontend server.
 Having this information, the script will clone the relevant repositoriesy for the installation.
 If `t=backend`, then the `wod-backend` repository is cloned as part of the installation process, and the relevant installation scripts are called.
-Same goes for api-db, and frontend servers.
+Same goes for the wod-api-db and the wod-frontend servers.

 `-h` provides the help